We didn’t get to go pick up chicks today.

-Cowboy said yesterday he felt like something was moving around in his eye.
+Cowboy said yesterday it felt like something was moving around in his eye, and all the way to Badger’s appointment and back home he kept squinting and rubbing it.

-He told me when he got home from work he flushed it out with water and ran a Q‑tip around it, but it still hurt and felt like something moving around in it.
+When he got home from work, he flushed it with water and even ran a Q-tip around it, but it still hurt and still felt like something was crawling around in there.

-It was an old bank way back before I moved here.
+It used to be an old bank long before I ever moved here.

-It's probably less than a mile from our house, and I figured if his eye was bothering him, I didn't want to drive the twelve miles to the JC clinic.
+It’s less than a mile from our house, and with his eye bothering him, I wasn’t about to drive twelve miles to the Jefferson City clinic.

-They also talked very loudly, as if he couldn’t hear.
+They also talked loud at him, like he couldn’t hear.

 He can’t, but that wasn’t the point.

-They numbed his eye, examined it closely, and put what they called alien drops in that glowed green under a light.
+They numbed his eye, looked it over, and put in what they called alien drops that glowed green under a light.

-That showed a lot of irritation in his upper eyelid, and then they flushed it out.
+It showed irritation in his upper eyelid, so they flushed it out.

-He has steroid drops to use for a week, and if it still hurts they told him to go to Walmart Vision to see if they could help him better.
+They gave him steroid drops for a week and told him to go to Walmart Vision if it kept bothering him.

-He kept telling them it still felt like something moving around, but they just said, well, we can’t see anything, see if the numbing drops help.
+He kept telling them it still felt like something moving, but they said they didn’t see anything and told him to wait and see if the numbing drops helped.

-It was nearly noon when we got back home, so not a lot of time to do anything.
+It was almost noon when we got home, so there wasn’t much time to do anything.

-Badger had cleaned house, started laundry, mine and hers have to be done separate, and started dinner.
+Badger had already cleaned the house, started our laundry, and even started dinner.

-Cowboy took care of his chickens, then came inside for a nap.
+Cowboy took care of his chickens and then came in for a nap.

-I went to watch my TV and read a bit.
+I watched some TV and read for a while.

-That’s about all today was, a TV day.
+That’s all today turned into, just a TV day.

-Badger and I did take a short walk before sunset.
+Badger and I managed a short walk before sunset.

-We had planned a longer one, but they had their poodle tied outside.
+We’d planned to go farther, but they had their poodle tied out again.

-They seem to alternate between the pit bull airing out and the poodle, and neither of them likes me and Badger.
+They switch between the pit bull and the poodle, and neither one of those dogs likes us.

 Raven came home and is actually spending the night.

-He said he can’t start moving his things out yet, he’s waiting on the funds to purchase a tiny house.
+He said he can’t start moving his things out yet.

-His new job pays more, but with fewer hours.
+The new job pays more, but the hours are shorter.

 I can’t remember the last time he was home.

-He texted he’d made it to Dallas and was on the way to McGhee Tyson.
+He texted to say he made it to Dallas and was heading toward McGhee Tyson.

 I’m not sure which flight he’s on, but one of them is running about twenty minutes late.